The doorbells have eyes: The privacy battle brewing over home security cameras

 In the future, what if your doorbell misidentified someone as a crime suspect?
 What if it logs a “dreamer” — an undocumented immigrant brought to the United States as a child — visiting, or living in, your house?
 Your family and friends are the ones whom this tech surveils the most.

 Okay, Big Doorbell hasn’t yet evolved to the point where police are peering through live to see who’s coming over for dinner.
-But we probably don’t want to build that, either.
+But we probably don’t want to build that.

 How do we stop a potential civil liberties nightmare?
 By talking about ethics now.